jcatenagallo/patient-data-management/README.md

 # Patient Data Management Application

 Welcome to the Patient Data Management application repository.
-This project is a Next.js application that uses Axios for HTTP requests, React Query for data management, Tailwind CSS with Twin Macro for styling, and Framer Motion for animations.
-It is deployed on Vercel and here is the domain: https://patient-data-management-six.vercel.app/
+Before you start reading, please note that you can see the Vercel deploy of this app here: https://patient-data-management-six.vercel.app/

 ## Table of Contents